-SUBPOENA TO APPEAR AND TESTIFY AT A HEARING OR TRIAL

-YOU ARE COMMANDED to appear at the time, date, and place set forth below to testify at a hearing or trial in the above-captioned case.
-When you arrive, you must remain at the court until the judge or a court officer allows you to leave.
-If you are an organization that is not a party in this case, you must designate one or more officers, directors, or managing agents, or designate other persons who consent to testify on your behalf about the following matters, or those set forth in an attachment:

-Place: Courtroom No.: Date and Time:

-You must also bring with you the following documents, electronically stored information, or objects (blank if not applicable):

-The provisions of RCFC 45(d), relating to your protection as a person subject to a subpoena, and RCFC 45(e) and (g), relating to your duty to respond to this subpoena and the potential consequences of not doing so, are attached.

-Date:

-CLERK OF COURT

-OR

-Signature of Clerk or Deputy Clerk

-Attorney's signature

-NOTE - If the person served is neither a party nor a party's officer and the place of travel is more than 100 miles (by the shortest usual means of travel) from the place where the subpoena is served, or if the place of the hearing or trial is more than 100 miles from the place where the person served resides, is employed, or transacts business in person, the person served may file a motion to quash the subpoena pursuant to RCFC 45(d)(3) unless there is attached to the subpoena an order of the court requiring his/her appearance notwithstanding the distance of travel.
-In any event, response to the subpoena will entitle the person to the fees and mileage allowed by law.
-(28 U.S.C. §1821)

-The name, address, telephone number, and e-mail of the attorney representing (name of party), who issues or requests this subpoena, are:
+United States Court of Federal Claims vs. No THE UNITED STATES SUBPOENA TO APPEAR AND TESTIFY AT A HEARING OR TRIAL To: case.
+When you arrive, you mut is not a party in this case, you m ED to appear at the time, date, and place set forth below to testify at a hearing or trial in the above-captioned st remain at the court until the judge or a court officer allows you to leave.
+If you are an organization that just designate one or more officers, directors, or managing agents, or designate other persons who consent the following matters, or those set forth in an attachment: Place: Courtroom No.: Date and Time: The provisions of RCFC 4: you the following documents, electronically stored information, or objects ( blank if not applicable ): 5(d), relating to your protection as a person subject to a subpoena, and RCFC 45(e) and (g), relating to your duty to respond to this subpoer a and the potential consequences of not doing so, are attached.
+Date: CLERK OF COURT OR Signature of Clerk or Deputy Clerk Attorney's signature NOTE If the person served is neither a party nor a party's officer and the place of travel is more than 100 miles (by the shortest usual means of travel) from the place where the person served reside pursuant to RCFC 45(d)(3) unlo where the subpoena is served, or if the place of the hearing or trial is more than 100 miles from the places, is employed, or transacts business in person, the person served may file a motion to quash the subpoena ess there is attached to the subpoena an order of the court requiring his/her appearance notwithstanding the response to the subpoena will entitle the person to the fees and mileage allowed by law.
+(28 U.S.C. §1821) The name, address, telephone r number, and e-mail of the attorney representing (name of party), who issues or requests this subpoena, are:

-PROOF OF SERVICE

-e of individual and title, if any) □ I personally serv ved the subpoena on the individual at (pla on (date) ; or \Box I left the subpoe na at the individual's residence or usual place of abode with (name 2) on (date) , and mailed a copy to person of suitable age and the individual's last known l discretion who resides there, 1 address; or \Box I served the sub who is designated by law to accept on (date) ; or \Box I returned the su bpoena unexecuted because ; or \Box Other (specify): a was issued on behalf of the United State ttendance, and the mileage allowed by la gents, I have also tendered to the witness My fees are \$ for travel and \$ for services, for a total of \$ I declare under pen alty of perjury that this information is tru ıe.
-Date: Server's sig gnature Printed name e and title Additional information regar rding service, etc: Server's a ddress RCFC 45.
+PROOF OF SERVICE This subpoena for (name of individual and title, if any) was received by me on (date)\\\\\ ☐ I personally served the subpoena on the individual at (place) \\\\\ on (date)\\\\\ ☐ I left the subpoena at the individual's residence or usual place of abode with (name) , a person of suitable age and discretion who resides there, \\\\\, and mailed a copy to the individual's last known address; or ☐ I served the subpoena on (name of individual) who is designated by law to accept service of process on behalf of (name of organization) on (date)\\\\\; or ☐ I returned the subpoena unexecuted because \\\\\\\; or $\square$ Other (specify): Unless the subpoena was issued on behalf of the United States, or one of its officers or agents, I have also tendered to the witness fees for one day's attendance, and the mileage allowed by law, in the amount of \$\\\\\\.
+My fees are \$\\\\\ for travel and \$\\\\\ for services, for a total of \$\\\\\.
+I declare under penalty of perjury that this information is true.
+Date: Server's signature Printed name and title Server's address Additional information regarding service, etc: